PixelLevelClassWeighting/PCW/README.md

 - `#2 modified-u-net.ipynb`: U-Net model with modifications for improved performance and efficiency.
 - `#3 modified-u-net-pcw.ipynb`: Modified U-Net model integrated with Pixel-Level Class Weighting (PCW).

-**Each notebook includes pre-saved results from their complete executions to demonstrate the outputs and performance metrics discussed in the paper.
-This allows reviewers and other users to verify results instantly without re-running the computations.**

 ## Prerequisites

 To run the notebooks, you will need an environment that supports Python and Jupyter Notebooks.
 We recommend using Kaggle, as it provides a free accessible GPU that matches the specifications mentioned in our study.